vfmd/vfmd-spec/doc/specification.md

  6. If none of the above conditions apply, and if the first [non-space] character in the [block-element start line] is a `>` character, then the block-element is of type [**blockquote**].
-The [block-element end line] is the next subsequent line in the [input line sequence] that is a [blank line] and is immediately succeeded by a succeeding line that satisfies one of the following conditions:
+    The [block-element end line] is the next subsequent line in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies one of the following
+    conditions:

-     1. The succeeding line is a [blank line]
+     1. The line is a [blank line] and is immediately succeeded by another [blank line]

         (or)

-     2. The succeeding line begins with four or more consecutive [space] characters
+     2. The line is a [blank line] and is immediately succeeded by a succeeding line that begins with four or more consecutive [space] characters

         (or)

-     3. The first [non-space] character in the succeeding line is not a `>` character
+     3. The line is a [blank line] that is immediately succeeded by a succeeding line, and the first [non-space] character in the succeeding line is not a `>` character

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].